How Do Maryland Tax Auctions Work?

-Here’s the hard truth: Later might be too late.
-In Maryland, unpaid property taxes can cost you your entire home, even if you own it free and clear.
+In Maryland, a tax auction happens when you fall behind on property taxes and the county sells the tax lien—not your house itself—to recover what’s owed.
+The buyer who pays your tax bill can then charge you the amount owed plus interest.
+You still have time, usually about six months, to pay it back and keep your home.
+But if you don’t, that buyer can go to court and take ownership of your property.
+The truth is: Later might be too late, unpaid property taxes can cost you your entire home, even if you own it free and clear.
 Every year, homeowners lose houses worth hundreds of thousands of dollars, sometimes over tax bills that started at just a few thousand at Maryland tax auctions.

 What Does “Tax Delinquent” Mean?

 If you don’t pay your property taxes, the county marks your house as tax delinquent.
 That means your taxes are past due, and the county can place a lien on your property.
-If enough time passes, the county will list your house for a tax sale (auction) so they can collect the money you owe.
+During this period, interest and penalties usually start to add up, making the balance grow larger the longer it goes unpaid.
+In many areas, the lien itself can also be sold to investors, who then have the right to collect the debt from you.
+If the taxes remain unpaid, the county will eventually move forward and list your house for a tax sale (auction) so they can collect the money you owe.

 Why Property Taxes Are So Serious in Maryland?